zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Usage:**

-This function is used to calculate the tangent function of number, the input is the radian value.
+Calculates the tangent function of the number, the input is the radian value.

 **Parameter description**:

 number: Double or Decimal type.
 If the input is String or Bigint, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.

 **Return value**: